cyclus/cyclus.github.com/source/cep/cep25.rst

 its managers are queried in order followed by the managers of the bidder.
 The bidder is not involved, because it is assumed that suppliers are motivated to reduce inventory.
 Bidder's managers are involved in order to generally model international instruments, such as tariffs.
-As a different ordering are desired in the future, they may be implemented.
+As different orderings are desired in the future, they may be implemented.
 The only requirement of a given ordering implementation is that it must maintain a preference adjustment history.
-That is, a datastructure comprising and ordered list of entity-preference pairs that records the history of the adjusted preference for each trade.
+That is, a data structure comprising and ordered list of entity-preference pairs that records the history of the adjusted preference for each trade.

 An important caveat includes the adjustment of preferences to a "no trade"